LinkedInLearning/css-enhancing-interfaces-with-animation-2863048/README.md

 ## Installing
 1. To use these exercise files, you must have the following installed:
 	- a text editor of your choice.
-I use [VS Code](https://code.visualstudio.com/)in this course.
+I use [VS Code](https://code.visualstudio.com/) in this course.
 2. Clone this repository into your local machine using the terminal (Mac), CMD (Windows), or a GUI tool like SourceTree.
 3. Check out the corresponding branch for each video to follow along with the code.